mccurcio/mccurcio/README.md

 ---

 ### I'm Matthew Curcio
-Scientist & Educator
+Application Specialist, Scientist & Educator
 Using R & Python for Statistics & Machine Learning,
-Seeking Data Analysis Positions
+Data Analysis and Customer Service are Passions of mine.

 - I can be reached at: *matt . curcio . ri @ gmail . com*